Raunak0713/BidNestPro/README.md

 #### **Commit #9** : [Onboarding Route and All Auctions Route]
 - Onboarding Route Syncs Clerk user data with the database for seamless user integration.
 - Auctions Route: Displays all available auctions, allowing users to explore current listings.

+#### **Commit #10** : [Bidding History, My Bids Route, Auction Route]
+- Created a dedicated Bidding History page to allow users to view detailed records of their past bids.
+- Developed the My Bids route to provide a personalized view of a user's ongoing and past bids for better management.
+- Implemented the Auction Route to display available auctions and facilitate bid placement in real-time.